 - To become available energy for immediate exploitation.
 (Or fat storage.)

-- To be used for building tissues & long-term maintenance.
+- It is to be used for building tissues and long-term maintenance.

-This process has tremendous significance for our overall health, appearance, and maintaining optimal weight for our body.
+This process has tremendous significance for our overall health and appearance and for maintaining optimal weight for our body.

-- Adding moist dietary fiber and natural oils/fats or sauces with good live bacteria might redirect the nutrients to other non-energy purposes.
+- Adding moist dietary fiber, natural oils/fats, or sauces with good live bacteria might redirect the nutrients to other non-energy purposes.

 - Calories from processed foods are usually not suitable for regeneration and make us gain much faster than the same equal calories of natural, unprocessed foods.